Data-Science-for-Linguists-2021/Rapper_Topic_Modeling/progress_report.md

     - it is especially imbalanced when comparing it to `mlyrics_df`
 - I still need to take out punctuation (except dashes because they can be crucial to the lyrical content) and newline characters

-*I acknowledge that all of the songs taken from these artists are not all (fully) Rap songs (Queen Latifah, Missy Elliott, Nicki Miniaj)*
+*I acknowledge that all of the songs taken from these artists are not all (fully) Rap songs (Queen Latifah, Missy Elliott, Nicki Minaj)*
 >    There isn't much I can do about that at this point.
 I will just have to be careful about generalizing the data in certain ways.
 This just happens to be a limitation for the way I scraped the data in the first place

 # Log 15: April 21, 2021